openmodels/MimiPAGE2020.jl/docs/model-structure.md

 ### Economic Model

-The components in this portion of Mimi-PAGE include:
+The components in this portion of PAGE-2020 include:
 - Population
 - GDP
 - Market Damages